ucsf-wynton/wynton-website-hpc/docs/hpc/support/faq.md

 $ cp ~/.bashrc ~/.bashrc.20220912
 $ cp /etc/skel/bashrc ~/.bashrc
 ```
-### Can I Use Microsoft VS Code With Wynton
+### Can I Use Microsoft VS Code With {{ site.cluster.nickname }}

 First, do NOT use Microsoft VS Code on the login nodes.

-The login nodes primary purpose is to insure ALL Wynton users are able to login to Wynton.
+The login nodes primary purpose is to insure ALL {{ site.cluster.nickname }} users are able to login to {{ site.cluster.nickname }}.

-If you overwhelm the resources of the login nodes, you will affect other users' ability to login to Wynton.
+If you overwhelm the resources of the login nodes, you will affect other users' ability to login to {{ site.cluster.nickname }}.

 Consult VS Code's Documentation regarding using an ssh `Jump Host` or `Ssh Proxy`.